 This one-of-a-kind fish is endemic only to Taal Lake in Batangas.
-You can’t find this anywhere else in the world.
-The world’s only freshwater sardinella (small sardines) believed to have evolved from a marine sardinella species in Balayan Bay.
+You can’t find this anywhere else in the world; it’s the only freshwater sardinella (small sardines), believed to have evolved from a marine sardinella species in Balayan Bay.

 Researchers identified tawilis being related to Taiwan’s and Northern Luzon’s marine sardinella based on their morphology and DNA sequences.
 The difference is that tawilis are smaller, more slender and with very thin scales.

 Aside from the interesting trivia mentioned, tawilis is a sought-after delicacy in Batangas and also in Tagaytay where you can get an overlooking view of Taal Lake.
 It is prepared in different ways and the most popular recipe is the crispy fried tawilis.